61 William Street

 Worcester, MA 01609

-We will soon welcome prospective and new students to Campus for our Spring Open House and Accepted Students Day, and we look forward to engaging with them and sharing all that Becker College has to offer.
+I am often reminded of just how proud I am of our students and their myriad accomplishments.
+Especially so during our recent commencement season, with its host of academic, athletic, and honors and awards ceremonies.
+We will soon welcome new and returning students to Campus for fall semester, and we look forward to engaging with them and sharing all that Becker College has to offer.

-We are excited to bring New York Times columnist and author Thomas L. Friedman to Worcester for Becker’s inaugural Presidential Speaker Series on April 8.
-The Becker College Presidential Speaker Series invites thought leaders to engage in substantive discourse about the challenges and opportunities in preparing graduates for the future workforce in a world that is increasingly volatile, uncertain, complex, and ambiguous.
+In April, we were pleased to have brought New York Times columnist and author Thomas L. Friedman to Worcester for Becker’s inaugural Presidential Speaker Series.
+The Speaker Series invites thought leaders to engage in substantive discourse about the challenges and opportunities in preparing graduates for the future workforce in a world that is increasingly volatile, uncertain, complex, and ambiguous.
+The speaker series supported student scholarships while advancing the College’s mission of educating graduates who are prepared to thrive, contribute to, and lead in a global society.

 This is an exciting and transformational time at Becker.
-As president, I am immensely proud of not only our students and of our employees who make the College a truly remarkable educational institution, but of our recent accomplishments that would not have been possible without them.
+As president, I am immensely proud of our students and of our employees who make the College a truly remarkable educational institution—a great place to learn and work.
+I invite you to explore our website to learn more about Becker College and some of our recent accomplishments.

 Robert E. Johnson, Ph.D.